 Age Appropriateness in Everyday Speech

-Everyday Speech materials are designed to be appropriate for learners from preschool through high school and beyond.
-We recommend that learners have a foundational understanding of language to engage with fully and benefit from our social skills and social-emotional curriculum.
-Our videos, interactive activities, and printable materials feature dialogue and language that help students maximize the benefits of our platform.
+Everyday Speech materials are designed to support learners from preschool through high school and beyond.
+Learners benefit from engaging video modeling, interactive activities, printable materials, and games – all crafted with age appropriate language to maximize understanding.
+We recommend that learners have a foundational understanding of language to engage fully and benefit from our social skills curriculum.

-To support students' comprehension, there are several suggested ways to scaffold and modify the materials.
-We recommend pre-teaching or previewing the material before introducing lessons, watching video lessons more than once, and utilizing visual and written supports.
+To support students’ comprehension, there are several suggested ways to scaffold and modify the materials.
+Pre-teaching, previewing lessons, rewatching video content, and utilizing our visual and written supports enhance accessibility for learners with diverse needs.

-Our Social Communication curriculum categorizes materials into three age groups: Pre-K-K, Elementary, and Middle-High School.
+Our Intervention Materials for Tiers 2 and 3 are categorized into three age groups: Pre-K & K, Elementary, and Middle & High School.
 This classification is based on the complexity of the skills covered, the age of the actors, and the vocabulary used.
 Scenes are crafted to be relatable to the intended age group, ensuring that students can connect with the actors and scenarios depicted.
 Many students find it beneficial to see peers of similar age modeling the skills, enhancing the learning experience.

-Additionally, our Social-Emotional Learning (SEL) curriculum features five unique units for each grade level, from Pre-K through 12th grade, aligning with CASEL competencies.
+Our Whole-Class Lessons (Tier 1) feature five unique units for each grade level, from Pre-K through 12th grade, organized by CASEL competency.
 This structure allows for developmentally appropriate content that supports students at every stage of their educational journey.

 How do you define the level of a learner?

 We suggest trying out different levels of materials to find lessons that are the best match.
-Ideally these lessons will challenge your child and help them grow but are not too difficult.
+Ideally, these lessons will challenge your learner and help them grow but are not too difficult.
+When determining why a material is labeled as Emergent, Intermediate, or Advanced, it’s helpful to know that we considered these key criteria: complexity, cognitive demand, emotional depth, and skill application.
+Use these levels to help match resources to students’ current abilities, ensuring a tailored and effective learning experience.

 Emergent: This may be a good place to start if your learner is below the age of 7, has limited cognitive abilities, or is brand new to a skill (i.e. it’s the first time they’ve started to work on it).